 While we believe that the HubSpot Sales Enterprise is simpler and just as powerful as Salesforce, many companies want to integrate HubSpot Marketing with Salesforce.

-You can connect HubSpot to Salesforce and set up a bi-directional sync between the two systems without any technical work required.
+You can connect HubSpot to Salesforce and set up bi-directional sync between the two systems without any technical work required.
 This will make it possible to send intelligence about your leads from HubSpot to Salesforce.

-HubSpot is a full stack platform for marketing, sales, and customer service.
+HubSpot is a full-stack platform for marketing, sales, and customer service.
 However, most enterprise marketing teams are using multiple other tools to drive growth.

 There are over 500 different integrations available for HubSpot such as Zoom, Leadfeeder, Vidyard, Drift, Zendesk, Slack, Jira, Strope.
 Hotjar and more.

 One of the big benefits of using HubSpot is that all your data becomes unified on the contact timeline.
-Data from other apps gets shared across teams, and everyone has a single view of the customer.
+Data from other apps get shared across teams, and everyone has a single view of the customer.

 HubSpot is an all-in-one growth platform that helps companies grow better by attracting visitors, engaging leads, and delighting customers.
 If you want to learn more about the other hubs in the HubSpot platform, you can read the following posts: